devashishp/devashishp.github.io/CV/cv.md

 <hr>
 # Education

-2012 – Present *Bachelor of Engineering, Computer Engineering*, University of Pune, India.
+2012 – 2016 *Bachelor of Engineering, Computer Engineering*, University of Pune, India.

 69.23% - First Class with Distinction.